-This person may be the HSSE/HSE Manager, a member of the HSSE Team or a specific Environmental & Social Engineer.
+This person may be the HSE Manager or the Environmental and Safety Manager, a member of the HSSE Team or a specific Environmental & Safety Officer.
 Regardless of the 'title' of this role, this person will be the primary project contact beneath the Project Company to implement the ESMS and will report to management, who will further report to the Project Company.